-Personally, I’d suggest you use the first 580-600 words to talk about yourself.
-Use the rest of the chunk to highlight how you will contribute to the campus’s community.
+Personally, we suggest you use the first 580-600 words to talk about yourself.
+Use the rest of the chunk to highlight how you will contribute to the campus community.

-I hope this answers the question “How long should my college essay be?” well.
+I hope this answers the question of how long should my college essay be.
 Now, moving on to a few college essay writing tips!

 College essay writing tips

 Your essay is what sets you apart from all the other candidates that apply for the same spot as you do.
-So, making sure that you know how to write a college essay about yourself that stands out is of utmost importance.
+So, ensuring you know how to write a college essay about yourself that stands out is of utmost importance.

 - Test your writing skills